Skip to main content

 About 90% of children with cancer live in low- and middle-income countries where they lack access to adequate diagnosis and treatment.
 Most of these children will die from their disease.

 In high-income nations, such as the U.S., survival rates for pediatric cancers exceed 80%.
 To bridge this gap, St. Jude created St. Jude Global.
-This initiative brings together people, institutions and organizations for a common goal.
-They are dedicated to improving quality of care and increasing survival rates worldwide for children with cancer and other life-threatening diseases.
-St. Jude Global is organized into 7 regions and a growing number of programs that help gather and share knowledge.
-The St. Jude Global Alliance brings together almost 300 member institutions and foundations.
-They have created a global community that works together to address disparities in access to diagnosis and care around the world.
+This initiative is dedicated to improving quality of care and increasing survival rates worldwide for children with cancer and other life-threatening diseases.
+Working with partners around the world, we have created a global community that works together to address disparities in access to diagnosis and care around the world.

 Learn more about St. Jude Global >